C4Q/AC-Android/cohort_5.4/unit_01/01_17_Git_and_GitHub.md

 git commit
 ```

-This command should not be called without adding a human readable message associated with this commit.
+This command should not be called without adding a human-readable message associated with this commit.
 If you run the command `git commit` alone, it will open up a text editor like `vim`, which we actually don't need to do.
 We can simply run the `git commit` command with the `-m` flag, and add a simple message in double quotes:

 ```bash
 git commit -m "initial commit"